jeon11/academic-kickstart/content/authors/admin/_index.md

 - []
 ---

-I am a 2nd year graduate student at Human Centered Design and Engineering (HCDE) program at the University of Washington.
+I am a 2nd year graduate student at Human Centered Design and Engineering (HCDE) program at the University of Washington (graduating June 2022).

 I am an **inquisitive, detail-oriented, data enthusiast** passionate in <mark>**UX research**</mark>.
 I believe that data-driven insights are at the heart of unveiling users' underlying needs and delivering meaningful experiences.